PatrickCoakley23/milestone3-/README.md

     - Allow users access to delete their own account so they don't feel trapped by **The Fitness Kitchen**.

 ## TESTING
-Manual testing was the only requirment to access the functionality, usability and responsiveness and data management of my full stack web application.
+Manual testing was the only requirement to access the functionality, usability and responsiveness and data management of my full stack web application.
+Debugging was carried out on an ongoing basis throughout of the project.
+Whilst coding i would preview run my code in the browser and check for any bug issues and make changes and fixes on an ad hoc basis.

 I carried out manual testing and documented any errors/random side-effects captured in the DevTools.
 I loaded the website several times, and forced browser refresh to try and catch any errors but thankfully there was none.